E1leenn/finalchallenge/README.md

 ## How to start Maze Gui from Raspberry Pi terminal
 ### (Run this file together with lightsensor_2 file)

-After installing all the libaries, open the terminal in raspberry pi and clone the repository.
+After installing all the modules, open the terminal in raspberry pi and clone the repository.
 ```
 git clone https://github.com/E1leenn/finalchallenge.git
 ```